-- The Joint Administrators and the Group continue to focus on restructuring the Group.
-Over the last two years, this has been focused on finalising the restructuring of the Group's leasehold estate, the successful disposal of the Northern Ireland portfolio and the Value Portfolios, operational restructuring to improve the financial performance of the Group and on launching the wider core portfolio sales process, which continues to progress well (see below). - Led by Joe O'Connor (Interim Chief Executive Officer, director and Implementation Officer of Mericourt Limited), the Group, and its Joint Administrators, remain focused on maintaining operational stability and continuity of care, whilst maximising returns to creditors from the assets and operations of the Group, in particular its core portfolio of 111 freehold homes.
+- The Joint Administrators and the Group continue to focus on the restructuring the Group.
+Over the last two years, this has been focussed on finalising the restructuring of the Group's leasehold estate, the successful disposal of the Northern Ireland portfolio and the Value portfolios, extensive operational restructuring to improve the financial performance of the Group and on launching the wider core portfolio sales process, which continues to progress well (see below). - Led by Joe O'Connor (Chief Executive Officer, Director and Implementation Officer of Mericourt Limited), the Group, and its Joint Administrators, remain focused on maintaining operational stability and continuity of care, whilst maximising returns to creditors from the assets of the operations of the Group.